ramankrs/Profile/README.md

 #### Recognitions

 - Won 2 star of the quarter awards for outstanding performance.
-- Selected to conduct a paid digital marketing workshop at Bangalore Design Week 2018.
+- Selected to conduct a paid digital marketing workshop at **Bangalore Design Week 2018**.

 <br>
 <br>